 The Shroud of Turin?

-Here at Easter time we usually see movies about the “Shroud of Turin,” and also hear sermons about Christ’s “grave clothes” and what they were and what they meant.
+Here at Easter time we usually see movies about the “Shroud of Turin” which some have thought to be Christ’s burial garment.
 However, according to the Biblical record, Christ was not buried in a shroud.
 After His crucifixion Joseph of Arimathea and Nicodemus took the body and prepared it for burial:

 Note that the mixture of aloes and spices were “about an hundred pound weight.”
 The Greek word for ‘weight’ here is litra, which was equal to our modern weight of about 12 ounces, or roughly ¾ of a pound.
 Therefore, the hundred litra weight would equal about 75 pounds in modern English terms.